Thermal Topology Collapse: Universal Physical Patch Attacks on Infrared Vision Systems: Methods

-Unlike instance-specific physical attacks that optimize a dedicated perturbation for each sample, UPPA seeks an optimal universal parameter configuration $\theta^\ast$ that generalizes across the entire data distribution.
-We define the adversarial sample set generated under parameters $\theta$ as

-where $\theta = (D, W, \delta, C)$ comprehensively establishes the physical attributes of the Curved-Blocks: $D$ and $W$ control perturbation dimensions and width, $\delta$ specifically modulates the curvature of the edges within the curved-block units, and $C \in \{0,1\}^{D \times D}$ serves as a visibility mask to precisely control the activation and deactivation of thermal radiation.
-The spatial mask $M^{(i)}$ constrains the perturbation to the pedestrian region in $X^{(i)}$, and $S(\cdot)$ denotes the linear fusion of the clean sample and the simulated infrared Curved-Blocks.
+where $y_{\text{pos}}^{(i)}$ denotes the detector-predicted bounding-box coordinates, $y_{\text{obj}}^{(i)}$ denotes objectness scores, and $y_{\text{cls}}^{(i)}$ denotes class probabilities.
+We use a scalar confidence functional $\phi_f(X)\in[0,1]$ to extract the objectness confidence of the target pedestrian response in image $X$.
+The attack therefore keeps the detector pipeline unchanged and searches for a physical patch parameter configuration that consistently suppresses $\phi_f$ after rendering, deformation, and imaging transformations.

+Unlike instance-specific attacks that optimize a dedicated perturbation for each sample, UPPA learns a universal parameter configuration that is shared by all images.
+For a fixed grid resolution $D$ and relative perturbation width $W_p$, we represent the optimizable Curved-Block configuration by $\theta=(\delta,C)$, where $\delta=\{\delta_j\}$ collects the B\'{e}zier boundary deformation offsets and $C\in\{0,1\}^{D\times D}$ is a binary visibility matrix for the $D\times D$ Curved-Block units.
+Its element $c_{u,v}$ indicates whether the Curved-Block unit at grid location $(u,v)$ is activated.
+Here $D$ and $W_p$ control the overall perturbation scale and are selected as design hyperparameters, while $\theta$ determines the reusable shape and active topology of the universal cold-patch pattern.
+The admissible search domain is written as

+where the bound on $\delta_j$ is later derived from the topology-preserving B\'{e}zier constraint.
+A placement mask $\mathcal{M}^{(i)}$ is used to limit the position area of the perturbations.
+The adversarial sample generation process is then defined as

+where $S(\cdot)$ is a linear fusion function that combines the clean image with the simulated infrared Curved-Blocks inside the masked pedestrian region.
+The adversarial sample set induced by $\theta$ is then

+This formulation makes the role of the mask explicit: $\mathcal{M}^{(i)}$ restricts where the perturbation is applied, while $\theta$ carries the reusable perturbation structure shared across all images.

-To bridge the gap between digital simulations and the physical world, we introduce a stochastic physical transformation distribution $\mathcal{T}$.
-Each transformation $\Gamma \sim \mathcal{T}$ composes environmental variations modeled by EOT~\cite{athalye2018synthesizing} (e.g., scaling, translation, sensor noise) with non-rigid clothing deformations modeled by TPS~\cite{bookstein1989principal}.
-The universal attack objective is then formulated as minimizing the expected detection confidence over all adversarial samples and random physical transformations:
+To reduce the digital-to-physical gap, UPPA optimizes the universal perturbation under a stochastic transformation distribution $\mathcal{T}$.
+Each transformation $\Gamma\sim\mathcal{T}$ combines EOT-style imaging variations~\cite{athalye2018synthesizing}, such as scaling, translation, and sensor noise, with TPS-based non-rigid deformation~\cite{bookstein1989principal} that approximates clothing wrinkles and body motion.
+We define the physical attack objective as the expected detector confidence after adversarial rendering and physical transformation:

-where $\Omega$ denotes the feasible parameter space that satisfies the geometric constraints of the Bézier-based Curved-Blocks.